 Through a gift of all the attorneys' fees from the firm's Holocaust litigation, Robert endowed the Lieff Cabraser Heimann & Bernstein Clinical Professorship of Human Rights Law at his alma mater, Columbia Law School.
-Robert has undertaken to endow a second chair at Columbia Law School as The Robert L. Lieff Professorship chair in Cross-Border Litigation.
+Robert has endowed a second chair at Columbia Law School as The Robert L. Lieff Professorship of Law; Director of the Center for Chinese Legal Studies.
 Robert is also a member of the Dean's Council at Columbia Law School.

-Robert is a Member of the Board of Trustees of The Land Trust of Napa County and a Member of the Board of Trustees of Legal Aid of Napa Valley.
-He and his wife Gretchen reside in homes in San Francisco, Rutherford (Napa Valley) and Montecito, California.
-They operate Lieff Wines, LLC, producing wine in Rutherford and operating vineyards at Alamo Creek Ranch, their 2,500 acre property in San Luis Obispo, California.
+Robert and his wife Gretchen reside in homes in Rutherford (Napa Valley) and Montecito, California.
+They operate Lieff Wines, LLC, producing wine in Rutherford and operating vineyards at Alamo Creek Ranch, their ranch in Santa Barbara County.

 • Super Lawyers: 2005 - 2009